The ending of Roger Stone's trial was like something out of a movie

 “So what?
 So what?”
 Marando asked, with what seemed like actual indignation.
 “If that’s the state of affairs that we’re in, I’m pretty shocked.
 Truth matters.
 Truth still matters, okay.”

-Over the past week, Stone has been on trial for five counts of making false statements to the House Intelligence Committee regarding his communications about WikiLeaks, for obstruction of justice in impeding the panel’s probe, for witness tampering, which allegedly occurred when Stone pressured an associate, comedian Randy Credico, to not give testimony that would contradict Stone’s claims.
+Over the past week, Stone has been on trial for five counts of making false statements to the House Intelligence Committee regarding his communications about WikiLeaks, for obstruction of justice in impeding the panel’s probe and for witness tampering, which allegedly occurred when Stone pressured an associate, comedian Randy Credico, to not give testimony that would contradict Stone’s claims.
 Stone has pleaded not guilty.
 Jurors will start deliberating tomorrow.

 Though it is not a charge that Stone faces, his lawyers have argued repeatedly that the longtime Trump consigliere, who did not take the stand in his own defense, did not collude with Russia.
 Since Russian interference was the focus of the Intelligence Committee’s probe, Stone’s lawyers insist their client should not be convicted of lying about contacts with WikiLeaks (which was publishing Democratic emails hacked by Russia).
 As for witness tampering, Stone’s lawyers said that since Credico overhyped his ties to WikiLeaks in messages to Stone in 2016, it was he who played Stone; Stone was just an innocent bystander in their version.